MultiSafepay/docs/content/integrations/ccv-shop.md

 To process backend refunds:

 - In the configuration of the MultiSafepay app, **Automatic refunds** needs to be enabled.
-- After enable **Automatic refunds**, select which invoice type will trigger the refunds:
+- After enable **Automatic refunds**, select which invoice type will trigger refunds:
   -  **Only "Credit"**: Refunds will be triggered when a credit invoice status is changed to **Refunded**.
   -  **Both "Credit" and "Debit"**: Refunds will be triggered when a credit or debit invoice status is changed to **Refunded**.
 - The refund amount cannot exceed the original transaction amount.